mkpgtr/NudgeAPI_MYSQL/readme.md

 4. I also found out that if we try creating relationships between table rows with inconsistent data types then we will get an error.
 This took a lot of my time while I was starting out.

+### Some realizations :

 5. My experience while building this API was phenomenal.
 I did very simple things but I enjoyed it a lot.
 Being able to connect my php+mysql training to something like this was very enlightening.
 I also felt that development can be fun when we are able to connect small things with other small things.
+I long for these connections.
+In an age of chatGPT, if I am able to connect things well, I will be able to build things without getting frustrated when errors appear.

+6. Writing SQL queries is a crucial skill.
+Although I did write SQL queries that SELECT,DELETE AND UPDATE data, I learnt that I need to work on my SQL querying in order to write(or read) long sql queries.

+7. I write long notes because they help me connect my train of thoughts.
+Sometimes they help me in applying the Feynmann Technique on myself!

 ============================================================================